dennisaa/patharmor/INSTALL.md

 The expected output is in typescript.kernel.

 Now, reboot with this linux-image-3.16.0-49-generic kernel version.
+Once you are rebooted, verify the kernel version:

+     patharmor@patharmor-test:~$ uname -a
+     Linux patharmor-test 3.16.0-49-generic #65~14.04.1-Ubuntu SMP Wed Sep 9 10:03:23 UTC 2015 x86_64 x86_64 x86_64 GNU/Linux

+Now get the repo and install some dependencies from packages:

      git clone https://github.com/dennisaa/patharmor.git
      cd patharmor